Origin of misleading convergence in self-consistent many-electron theories: Fundamental aspects and practical implications

-From a formal perspective, self-consistent diagrammatic methods typically compute the electron Green's function $G$ as a functional $f$ of $G$ itself, with the implicit equation $G=f[G]$ being solved by iterations.
-With the exception of extremely simple models the exact map $f$ is unknown but can be constructed approximately, e.g., as a truncated diagrammatic series in terms of $G$, or through various non-perturbative approximations, such as GW \cite{hedin1965,aryasetiawan1998}, dynamical mean-field theory \cite{georges1996a} and its extensions \cite{maier2005,rohringer2018a}, nested-cluster \cite{vucicevic2018} or parquet-based \cite{bickers2004a} approaches.
-In the last decade, an increasing number of studies have reported that an iterative solution of $G=f[G]$ can converge to the wrong answer \cite{tandetzky2015,vucicevic2018,kozik2015,stan2015a,schafer2016}, typically in the most interesting correlated regimes.
-These studies have ascribed the occurrence of misleading convergence in the iterative solution for $G$ to the intrinsic multivaluedness of the Luttinger-Ward functional (LWF) of the many electron problem \cite{rossi2015,kim2020a,kozik2015,potthoff2006}.
-Any crossing of two branches (with only one being physical) of the LWF~\footnote{To be precise it was proven that the crossing two solutions of the equation $G[G_0]=G_\text{phys}$ implies a vertex divergence.
-However, the existence of multiple solutions for the equation $G[G_0]=G_\text{phys}$ is due to the multivaluedness of the LWF.} implies the simultaneous divergence of the two-particle irreducible (2PI) vertex function \cite{schafer2013,janis2014,schafer2016,gunnarsson2016a,vucicevic2018,chalupa2018,thunstrom2018a,springer2020,pelz2023a,essl2024}, which represents a key hallmark \cite{gunnarsson2017,reitner2020,chalupa2021a,melnick2020,mazitov2022,mazitov2022a,adler2024} of the breakdown of self-consistent perturbation theory (SCPT).
-Specifically, the bold-line (skeleton) diagrammatic series in terms of $G$ was found~\cite{kozik2015, vanhoucke2024, kim2022a} to always converge to an unphysical answer for interaction values larger than those at which the first branching point of the LWF (and hence the first vertex divergence) occurs.
+In the last decade, an increasing number of studies have reported that an iterative solution of $G=f[G]$ can converge to a wrong answer \cite{tandetzky2015,vucicevic2018,kozik2015,stan2015a,schafer2016,badr2024,rohshap2025}, typically in the most interesting correlated regimes.
+These studies have ascribed the occurrence of misleading convergence in the iterative solution for $G$ to the intrinsic multivaluedness of the Luttinger-Ward functional (LWF) of the many-electron problem \cite{rossi2015,kim2020a,kozik2015,potthoffm.2006}.
+Any crossing of two branches of the LWF (with only one being physical)~\footnote{Precisely, it was proven that the crossing of two solutions of the equation $G[G_0]=G_\text{phys}$ implies a vertex divergence.
+However, the existence of multiple solutions for this equation originates from the multivaluedness of the LWF.} implies the simultaneous divergence of the two-particle irreducible (2PI) vertex function \cite{schafer2013,janis2014,schafer2016,gunnarsson2016a,vucicevic2018,chalupa2018,thunstrom2018a,springer2020,pelz2023a,essl2024}.
+Physically, this divergence is intrinsically linked \cite{gunnarsson2016a,chalupa2021a,mazitov2022,adler2024} to one of the most relevant feats of electronic correlation: the local magnetic moment formation and the associated freezing of charge fluctuations, as this huge differentiation of on-site magnetic and charge responses requires extremely large vertex functions.
+Notably, vertex divergences also yield the necessary condition \cite{reitner2020,reitner2024,kowalski2024,meixner2025,moghadas2026} for the onset of phase-separations in the proximity of Mott-Hubbard metal-insulator transitions \cite{imada1998,georges1996,kotliar2002,eckstein2007}.